wtetzner/rygg/README.md

 Lockfile
 ========

-To re-generate the lockfile, run `opam lock`.
+To re-generate the lockfile, run `opam lock .`.

 utop
 ====